 OK so you've made it the end, you've joined hands and you are ready for all of this planning to finally fall in to place.

-Then I have to advise the guests on who they are witnessing officiate their marriage on this day. - " It is a pleasure to join you in witnessing today's marriage between John Robert Smith and Jane Marie Jones."
+Then I have to advise the guests on who they are witnessing the marriage of on this day. - " It is a pleasure to join you in witnessing today's marriage between John Robert Smith and Jane Marie Jones."

 We would then make any special acknowledgements that you would like here.
 This is totally optional and if you want to save these for the reception speech, feel free to do so.